The Seljuk Han of Anatolia

 Homesickness and the melancholy of exile

-Are loaded on your backs each day of the year
+Are loaded on the backs of your caravans each and every day of the year

 The past and the future hide in the shadows of your monumental portal

-Which welcomes and bids adieu each day to a thousand desires...
+Which welcomes and bids adieu to a thousand desires each day...

 The Seljuks placed their very souls in your domes